Children's Hospital Colorado

 Social determinants of child health

-When we get to the core of what's causing health problems, it typically involves many layers of influence.
-In fact, only 20% of health depends on clinical care; the other 80% depends on social determinants, according to the University of Wisconsin Population Health Institute.
+When we get to the core of what's causing health problems in children, teens and adults, it typically involves many layers of influence.
+In fact, only 20% of health depends on clinical care; the other 80% depends on social determinants.
 Specifically:

-• 40% relates to social and economic factors such as education, culture, employment, income, community safety, family and social support
+• Social and economic factors, such as education, culture, race, employment, income, community safety, family and social support

-• 30% relates to health behaviors like tobacco use, diet, exercise and alcohol use
+• Health behaviors like tobacco use, diet, exercise and alcohol use

 Many children experience overlapping social determinants of health, such as low income, lack of transportation and poor access to safe places and role models, which consequently affects their health and well-being.

-Why community health partnerships are critical for kids
+Why community health partnerships are critical for children

-By partnering with primary care providers, schools and community-based organizations who have similar goals to improve child health, we can work together to reduce illness and improve the health and well-being of children in our community.
+By partnering with primary care providers, schools and community-based organizations who have similar goals to improve child health, we can work together to reduce illness and positively impact the health and well-being of children in our community.

 To learn more about how we're partnering with our community, email CHAI@childrenscolorado.org.